donovm4/msft-certifications/fundamentals/sc-900/README.md

 ## GRC

+Integration of GRC concepts together provides:
+- holistic oversight
+- proactive risk management
+- operational efficiency
+- data-driven decision making

 - Governance
-  - what are the rules and practices that an organizations use in their organizational processes?
+  - what are the **rules** and **practices** that an organizations use in their organizational **processes**?

 - Risk
   - threats that can impact the organization